 Then Mr. Armstrong talked about the approach of some of the songs today in some of the churches.
 "Come as you are!"
-And he brought out that you can "come as you are" but you'd better repent of what you are because you won't be accepted by God [otherwise].
+And he brought out that you can "come as you are" but you had better repent of what you are because you will not be accepted by God.
 Then he continues:

 No, you must first be WASHED in the blood of the Lamb, Jesus Christ—and before Jesus, as your Savior and Mediator with God, can wash you of the filth of your sins, YOU MUST REPENT OF TRANSGRESSING GOD'S HOLY LAW, WHICH MEANS TO BE SO SORRY THAT YOU FORSAKE YOUR WAY AND THE WORLD'S WAY AND TURN TO A LIFE OF OBEDIENCE TO GOD's LAWS AND WAYS! ...